Kingcom/armips/Readme.md

 .headersize Offset
 ```

 Sets the header size to the given value which is difference between the first byte of the file and its position in memory.
-This is used to calculate all addresses up until the next .headersize or .open/.create directive.
-The current address will also be set to `Offset`.
+This is used to calculate all addresses up until the next `.headersize` or `.open`/`.create` directive.
+The current memory address will be updated, but the absolute file offset will remain the same.
+The header size can be negative so long as the resulting memory address remains positive.

 ### Including another assembly file